Zvíkovec

-Zvíkovec is a market town in Rokycany District in the Plzeň Region of the Czech Republic.
+Zvíkovec (Swikowetz) is a market town in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 200 inhabitants.

+Etymology

+The initial name of the settlement was Zvíkov.
+The name was derived either from the personal name Zviek, meaning "Zviek's", or from the Old Czech word zviek ('sound').
+The name Zvíkovec is a diminutive of Zvíkov and has been used since the 14th century.

 Geography

 Zvíkovec is located about 24 km north of Rokycany and 31 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the Střežatka hill at 434 m above sea level.
 The municipality is situated on the right bank of the Berounka River.
 The eastern part of the municipal territory extends into the Křivoklátsko Protected Landscape Area.

 History

 The first written mention of Zvíkovec is from 1229.
-It was owned by various lower noblemen.
+It was owned by various lesser noblemen.
 It is not known when Zvíkovec was promoted to market town, but in 1543 at the latest.

 Transport

 There are no railways or major roads passing through the municipality.